-Classes are offered singlely during one of three annual semesters: Fall, Spring, and Summer.
+Classes are offered one per semester, three semesters per year: Fall, Spring, and Summer.
 Fall and spring semesters are 15 weeks while the summer semester is 8 weeks.

 Once you’ve completed the FEC Certificate of Theology, you’ll have the option to choose one of the three participating seminaries and continue pursuit of a full Master’s degree.
 All three participating schools have agreed to recognize and apply all 27 credit hours of the FEC Certificate of Theology to one or more of their Master’s degree programs.
 And when you continue into their degree program under the auspices of FEC, the $335 per credit hour tuition rate will be extended through completion of your degree!

 You can complete a Master’s degree in as little as nine additional credit hours!
 Below are the degree programs at each school eligible for application of all 27 credit hours (see each seminary’s website for specific details on programs).*

 - M.A.
 (Christian Thought) – 36 total credit hours

 - M.A.
 (Ministry) – 51 total credit hours

 - M.Div.
 (Master of Divinity) – 78 total credit hours

 - M.A.
 (Christian Studies) – 50 total credit hours

 - M.A.
 (Biblical & Theological Studies) – 24 of 39 total credit hours